ctmrbio/optivag/database/tools/README.rst

     download to its NCBI tax_id::

     python map_seq_tax.py -t all_taxa.tsv -g path/to/mygenomes

+    You might at this point discover other special characters, such as "/", and yes, this has to be fixed manually.

 12. You're now ready to follow `Kraken2's <https://ccb.jhu.edu/software/kraken2/>`_
     and `_Bracken's <https://ccb.jhu.edu/software/bracken/>`_ manual pages!
 You